-Are there any restrictions Yes.
-All employees and Directors are prohibited from entering into hedging arrangements in on employees or Directors relation to Stockland securities.
-They cannot trade in financial products issued over Stockland entering into hedging securities by third parties or trade in any associated products which limit the economic risk of arrangements? holding Stockland securities.
+Yes.
+All employees and Directors are prohibited from entering into hedging arrangements in relation to Stockland securities.
+They cannot trade in financial products issued over Stockland securities by third parties or trade in any associated products which limit the economic risk of holding Stockland securities.